- 1 Nice Carnival

 What is carnival in Paris?

 The Paris Carnival is a carnival celebration in the city of Paris.
-It occurs annual and is held after the Feast of the Fools.
+It occurs annually and is held after the Feast of the Fools.
 It has been held ever since the 16th century with a long break in the 20th century due to the war.
 Paris Carnival however is run by carnival societies that are similar to the New Orleans Mardi Gras Krewes or Rio Samba Schools.

 The two big events of Paris Carnival are the Walk of Masks and the parades.
 The Walk of the Masks sees huge numbers of people in disguises parade through the streets.
 It is a prodigious contest of masks held every year on the last day of carnival.
 There are also the fat days of carnivals which are the days prior to the start of Lent when lots of feasting occurs.

 What is carnival in Albi?

 The Carnival of Albi in the beautiful city of Albi.
 The Albi Carnival is maybe one of the oldest in France.
 Carnival of Albi is a colourful pre-Lenten carnival that has taken place in Albi ever since the middle Ages.
 The carnival commences when the mayor hands over the keys to the Carnival Queen.
 The carnival sees evening parades full of costumes and floats that make their way through the city.